open-metadata/openmetadata-deployment/terraform/hybrid-ingestion-runner/aws/README.md

 ## Usage

-Create a file named `terraform.tfvars` with the mandatory variables, you can use this as an example:
+Create a file named `terraform.tfvars` with the mandatory variables, you can use this as an example updating the values:

 ```hcl
 # EKS cluster name